Mattia04/Gravity_Simulator/README.md

 # Gravity Simulator

 ## Introduction
-As a physics student I liked the idea of doing a gravity simulation and diced to begin this project as a way to learn-by-doing.
+As a physics student I liked the idea of doing a gravity simulation and decided to begin this project as a way to learn-by-doing.
 I still have a lot to do in this project and still lot to learn.

 Feel free to give me comments or suggestions to improve my code.